leakyrelu/caarlos0.github.com/_posts/2017-03-20-production-code-coverage-jacoco.md

 ## Compiling the reports

 The first step is to get the report from the server.
-The most straightforward way to do that is to use `scp`, and that was what I did.
+The most straightforward way to do that is to use `scp` and that was what I did.

 ```console
 scp theserver:/storage/environment/contaazul/jacoco.exec .